 The Treasurer shall be the Chair of the Finance and Audit Committee.
 He or she is responsible for ensuring that all the monies of the Club are collected and disbursed in accordance with Club policies and that all financial reports are prepared in an accurate and complete manner.
 The Treasurer shall submit an annual budget for the current fiscal year to the Board for their approval.
 The Treasurer shall prepare an annual report showing the financial condition of the Club and its income and disbursements for the preceding fiscal year and make same available to the stockholders of the Club.
 The Treasurer shall present to the stockholders of the Club at the Annual Meeting an interim report for the current year showing the financial condition of the Club.

+Any expenditure(s) that require either a substantial increase ($25,000 or more) in the Club’s indebtedness for borrowed monies or a membership assessment shall be voted upon and approved by the Club’s voting members prior to implementation.

 Section 5: Assistant Treasurer

 There shall be an Assistant Treasurer of the Club who shall be appointed by the Board.
 The Assistant Treasurer shall hold office until a successor has been elected and qualified.
 The Assistant Treasurer is not an officer of the Club and may or may not be a member of the Club or the Board, but may not be a member of the Board if serving as a paid employee of the Club.
 The Assistant Treasurer shall not be a member of the Finance and Audit Committee.